The d-separation criterion in Categorical Probability

 We formally axiomatize the semantics of the resulting string diagram calculus in \Cref{def:MarkovCat} as the definition of a \emph{Markov category}.
-This definition consists of a set of rules which axiomatize the behaviour of Markov kernels.

 Each flavour of probability has its own Markov category.
 There is a Markov category for discrete probabilities (called $\cat{FinStoch}$), one for Gaussian probability ($\cat{Gauss}$), one for probability theory on standard Borel spaces ($\cat{BorelStoch}$), and one for probability theory on arbitrary measurable spaces ($\cat{Stoch}$).

+But there are also non-probabilistic Markov categories.
+These include Markov categories in which every morphism is deterministic (for example $\cat{FinSet}$) and possibilistic Markov categories (for example $\cat{FinSetMulti}$), in which the non-determinism comes merely in the form a distinction between which outcomes are possible and which ones are not: for a morphism $f: X \to Y$, we have $f(y \, | \, x) = 1$ or $f(y \, | \, x) = 0$ according to whether a certain outcome $y \in Y$ is possible on an input $x \in X$ or not.

-But there are also other Markov categories in which the morphisms are not Markov kernels.
-These include the so-called \emph{free Markov categories}, which form our framework for causal structures which generalize DAGs.
-Rather than Markov kernels, the morphisms in a free Markov category are the string diagrams themselves, i.e.\ all ''networks`` that can be built by wiring together a set of boxes, similar to how an electrical circuit is obtained by wiring together electrical components.
+The causal structures themselves are also morphisms in yet another class of Markov categories, the so-called \emph{free Markov categories}.
+These form our framework for causal structures which generalize DAGs.
+Rather than Markov kernels, the morphisms in a free Markov category are the string diagrams themselves, i.e.\ all ``networks'' that can be built by wiring together a set of boxes, similar to how an electrical circuit is obtained by wiring together electrical components.
 In this way, string diagrams constitute generalized causal models.
 In particular, we will see that string diagrams can represent arbitrary DAG causal models.
 Consider for example this DAG:

 As a string diagram, this causal structure looks like this: